anthony-frion/Sentinel2TS/README.md

 The notebook "Fontainebleau_forecasting.ipynb" shows how the Fontainebleau data can be loaded and forecasted in various ways by our trained model.

 The directory "ensembles" contains everything related to the EUSIPCO 2024 paper.

+If you like working with scripts rather than notebooks, you can check out this fork: https://github.com/tevkhieu/Sentinel2TS